What is ePERB?

 If you need technical assistance, or if you have questions about using ePERB, please email us here

-1. The Public Employment Relations Board (PERB) requires that you mail hard copies of all e-filed documents to the appropriate PERB Regional Office.
-(PERB Regulations 32075, 32122, 32123, 32124 and 32612.)
-PERB’s regulations are located here.
-The preferred format for submitting documents via e-filing is Adobe’s Portable Document Format (*.pdf) that is text searchable.
+1. The preferred format for submitting PDF documents via e-filing is Adobe’s Portable Document Format (*.pdf) that is text searchable.
 Each e-filed document must not exceed the size limits specified in PERB regulations.
 Any document submitted electronically to PERB should be complete.
 Any attachments to an electronic document must be converted into electronic form and included as part of the document.
 Attachments should not be filed separately from the electronic document.
 PERB’s regulations are located here.

 2. Unless otherwise specified in PERB’s regulations, all e-filed documents must be served on other interested parties to your case and must include a proof of service showing how any document was served on the other parties.
 (PERB Regulation 32140.)
 A user may electronically serve e-filed documents on an interested party only if that party has agreed to accept service electronically in that action.

 3. Please redact or remove any non-essential sensitive personally identifiable information before uploading an e-filing.
 Examples include: full date of birth, full social security numbers, full taxpayer-identification number, full credit card or debit numbers, driver’s license numbers, and the full names of minors.
 However, a party should substitute non-sensitive and de-identified placeholders (e.g., initials of minors) if needed to make a document(s) more understandable.
 All e-filed documents that are not in a native format due to redactions or modifications should be noted on the document by the filing party.

 4. All users of the e-PERB system are responsible for taking reasonable steps to prevent sending any material to PERB that contains a computer virus.